Joseph Zema

-University career
+College career

 Zema played college football for the Incarnate Word Cardinals in 2017 as a graduate transfer from Australian Catholic University.

 Professional career

 San Antonio Commanders

 Following his college career, Zema had tryouts with the National Football League's New York Jets, Tampa Bay Buccaneers, Jacksonville Jaguars, but was not signed.
 Instead, he signed with the San Antonio Commanders of the Alliance of American Football in 2019 where he had 37 punts with a 45.8-yard average.
 His contract was terminated following the dissolution of the league on April 2, 2019.

 Montreal Alouettes

 Zema was declared eligible for the 2021 CFL Global Draft where he was drafted sixth overall by the Montreal Alouettes.
 He then signed with the team on June 8, 2021.
 He earned the job as the team's punter following training camp and played in all 14 regular season games where he punted 90 times with a 45.2-yard average.

 In 2022, Zema continued his strong play where he played in all 18 regular season games and had 85 punts with a 47.3-yard average.